n8willis/opentype-shaping-documents/opentype-shaping-hebrew.md

 glyphs in the block have a single composing sequence.

 > Note: the active font may implement these compositions in a `ccmp`
-> lookup in GSUB, in which case this stage will involve no additional work.
+> lookup in <abbr>GSUB</abbr>, in which case this stage will involve no additional work.

 ![Alphabetic Presentation forms composition](/images/hebrew/hebrew-apf.png)